tlancian/contrast-subgraph/README.md

 #### Examples:
 'python cs.py children td asd 0.05'
 'python cs.py adolescents asd td 0.08 -p 2'

+---

+:warning: The values of alpha reported in the paper refer to the following quantity: n-th percentile of the distribution of the weights in the difference graphs (TD-ASD and ASD-TD).
+This choice gives the user an idea on how many edges in the graph are being considered detrimental for the objective function.

+We thank Jiaxing Xu (Nanyang Technology University, Singapore) and Yunhan Yang (Auckland University, New Zealand) for noticing that this was not specified in our paper.

+---

 ### Contacts
 Mail to [tommaso.lanciano@uniroma1.it](mailto:tommaso.lanciano@uniroma1.it) for any question.